 Prices for SiC and GaN devices have been falling rapidly in the last few years, helping fuel recent market growth.
 SiC metal-oxide-semiconductor field-effect transistor (MOSFET) prices, for example, dropped 50% between 2012 and 2015 (according to IHS Markit).
-Though prices rose in 2017 due to wafer supply shortages, a growing number of wafer suppliers and improved wafer performance should allow prices to stabilize by 2019 and then continue falling for the foreseeable future.
+Though prices rose in 2017 due to wafer supply shortages, a growing number of wafer suppliers and improved wafer performance should allow prices to stabilize.
 This increasing cost competitiveness has already helped SiC begin to dislodge Si in some applications (e.g., hybrid vehicles) and has enabled mass production of GaN-based end products (mainly in server and telecom rectifier power supplies).
 In addition, leading manufacturers now have trillions of hours of field device experience to assuage any reliability concerns that might dampen growth.

-A recent study by IHS Markit1 projects annual SiC revenues will reach \$10 billion by 2027, with hybrid and electric vehicles making up the vast majority of sales.
-Annual GaN revenues are projected to top \$1.7 billion over the same timeframe, with power supplies, hybrid and electric vehicles, and military and aerospace applications holding the largest shares.
-In comparison, revenues for SiC and GaN combined were only \$210 million2 in 2015.
+A presentation by IHS Markit at PowerAmerica's 2019 Summer Workshop projected annual, global SiC revenues will reach more than \$5 billion by 2027, with hybrid and electric vehicles making up most sales.
+Annual GaN revenues are projected to top \$1.4 billion over the same timeframe, with power supplies, hybrid and electric vehicles, and military and aerospace applications holding the largest shares.
+In comparison, revenues for SiC and GaN combined were only \$210 million1 in 2015.
 Across these applications, discrete power devices would account for most of the growth as they are expected to take off faster than power modules and integrated circuits.

-A separate forecast from Cree Inc.3 also predicts EVs will present a tremendous growth opportunity for WBG materials, particularly SiC.
-To date, automakers have announced plans to spend \$150 billion in the EV market.4 Cree estimates that even modest EV adoption-approximately 10% of total vehicles sales by 2027-could result in SiC revenues of \$6 billion.
+A separate forecast from Cree Inc.2 also predicts EVs will present a tremendous growth opportunity for WBG materials, particularly SiC.
+To date, automakers have announced plans to spend \$150 billion in the EV market.3 Cree estimates that even modest EV adoption-approximately 10% of total vehicles sales by 2027 -could result in SiC revenues of \$6 billion.
 The same forecast places the total SiC PE market at over \$5 billion by 2022, largely driven by EV adoption but also industrial and telecom applications.
 For GaN, telecommunications stand out as an opportunity for strong growth.
 GaN devices support 10 times faster download speeds and better cellular coverage, which can enable the transition to 5G internet service.